process-analytics/bpmn-visualization-js/docs/contributors/mxgraph-integration.md

 ## Overlays

-We are hacking mxCellOverlays which originally only supports image shape.
+We are hacking CellOverlays which originally only supports image shape.
 This lets us use custom shapes.

 Customization main points
-- `MxGraphCustomOverlay`: add extra configuration and behavior to mxCellOverlay
+- `MxGraphCustomOverlay`: add extra configuration and behavior to CellOverlay
-- customized `mxCellRenderer`: change the overlays rendering code to transform `MxGraphCustomOverlay` into specific shapes according to its configuration.
+- customized `CellRenderer`: change the overlays rendering code to transform `MxGraphCustomOverlay` into specific shapes according to its configuration.

 More details are available in [#955](https://github.com/process-analytics/bpmn-visualization-js/issues/955).